Teaching Observations for Faculty, Staff, and Postdocs

 Should I tell my students that I’m being observed?

-That’s up to you!
-We generally recommend that faculty are open with students about the importance of receiving feedback in professional work (including teaching); moreover, having an observer come to class can demonstrate to students your commitment to quality teaching.
-Keep in mind that in small classes or when an observation is videotaped, the presence of an observer will be more noticeable and an explanation may be unavoidable.
-We have found that simply saying you’ve invited someone from the Center of Teaching and Learning to observe you (not the students) is enough information for students.
+We generally recommend that faculty are open with students about the importance of receiving feedback in professional work (including teaching); moreover, participating in this observation service demonstrates to students your commitment to quality teaching.
+For full transparency, consider letting your students know that you will be sharing the link to the recorded class session with a consultant from the Center for Teaching and Learning to observe you (not the students).

 Can you review my syllabus too?